Verca/tic-tac-toe/doc/howToModuleGuide.md

 Done!
 Now if you go to http://localhost:8080/tutorial-module you shoul see our list displayed.

 ## 3. Add 'Load items button'
-Now let's add a button to trigger load more items to our ... wip
+Now let's add a button which will trigger loading of more items into our list.